rachelesmee/website/foss4gukonline2020/sessions.md

 # The bloody guts of Tiff files (presentation)

-Emily Selwood,	Satellite Applications Catapult Limited: 🛰️ 09:30
+Emily Selwood,	Satellite Applications Catapult Limited: 🛰️ 09:30	BST (UTC+1)

 _The humble tiff file is used for storing raster data, this talk will take a dive into the internal structure of the format._